Sreeram5678/AI-Researcher/CONTRIBUTING.md

 ## 📄 License

-By contributing to AI Researcher, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to AI Researcher, you agree that your contributions will be subject to the project's licensing terms.
+For licensing information, please contact Sreeram at sreeram.lagisetty@gmail.com.

 ## 🙏 Thank You